JustinPooters/Email-Sender/README.md

-# ⚡ HTML password generator with JS
+# ⚡ Email sender with NodeJS

 Welcome!
 I have created a cool example of a email sender with NodeJS!